 It will be important for you to learn about the blackberry plant and its needs before you begin planting them, as each plant is going to have its own set of requirements.
 There are three types of blackberry bushes to consider.
 There are erect thorny blackberries, erect thornless blackberries, and then there are trailing thornless blackberries.
 Each blackberry bush type will have its own needs compared to others.
 For instance, erect bushes can stand up on their own without the need of a support, whereas with a trailing blackberry bush, you will need to invest in a trellis for the blackberry to climb.

 Once you have chosen the blackberry bush you want, you will need to think about where you want to plant them and when you want to plant them.
 Blackberries require full sunlight, meaning that they will need to be in the area of your yard that gets the most sunlight.
 Because they bloom during the summer season, it is recommended that you plant the bushes during the early spring season, although some people will choose to plant them during late autumn.
 If you choose to plant them in the autumn, take caution as low temperatures can easily kill some plants.
-You should aim to plant the bushes apart by either one metre for erect bushes and trailing bushes two metres apart.
+You should aim to plant the bushes apart by either one meter for erect bushes and trailing bushes two meters apart.

 Where Can You Find Blackberry Bushes?

 Now that you know a little bit more about how you can go about planting your new blackberries, you will want to think about where you are going to get the plant in question.
 For some people, seeing the plant in person is important.
-However, if you do not mind, you can consider ordering them online from chrisbowers where there are plenty of different varieties of blackberry plant to choose from.
+However, if you do not mind, you can consider ordering them online from Chris bowers where there are plenty of different varieties of blackberry plants to choose from.
 With as many different types as there are, you will surely be able to find one that suits your area and your taste in fruit.